MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/attributes/devenv-testpermissions-attribute.md

 &emsp;Type: [TestPermissions](../methods-auto/testpermissions/testpermissions-option.md)
 Specifies the permission sets used on tests that are run by the test method.

-## Applies To

-- Method

-> [!NOTE]
-> The TestPermissions attribute can only be set inside codeunits with the SubType property set to Test.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also